Malaysia will be a launch member of the ETIAS

 ETIAS is for short tourist, business, transit and medical visits

-Applicants under the age of 18 will receive their ETIAS free of charge
+Applicants under the age of 18 or over the age of 70 will receive their ETIAS free of charge

 Malaysian citizens will be required to apply for an ETIAS to enter participating European countries on a short term basis, under 90 days, for general tourism, business, transit or medical purposes.